csubhodeep/dnl_task/README.md

 ## For running the application

-This application is made of 3 services:
+This application is made of 3 micro-services:
 1. A web scraper service that scrapes the data from the website and stores it in a database.
 2. A database service that stores the scraped data.
-3. A web service that exposes the scraped data through an API.
+3. A web service that exposes the scraped data stored in the database through an API endpoint.

 Hence, to start the application we need to start all the 3 services.
-This should be done using [`docker-compose`](https://docs.docker.com/compose/):
+This should be done using [`docker-compose`](https://docs.docker.com/compose/) as following:
 ```bash
 docker-compose up
 ```